-Because the Agency's interest rate swap agreements have a negative fair value as of the end of fiscal year 2017, they are recorded here as a liability.
+Agency interest rate swap agreements with a negative fair value as of the end of fiscal year 2018 are recorded here as a liability.

 Net Pension Liability

 The Net Pension Liability is the liability of employers and non-employer contribution entities to plan members for benefits provided through a defined benefit pension plan.